 - The drug or supply is listed on the Blue Cross and Blue Shield Drug Formulary as a covered drug or supply.
 For certain covered drugs or supplies, you must have prior approval from Blue Cross and Blue Shield in order for you to receive this drug coverage.
 A covered pharmacy will tell you if your drug or supply needs prior approval from Blue Cross Blue and Blue Shield.
 They will also tell you how to request this approval. - The drug or supply is prescribed for your use while you are an outpatient. - The drug or supply is purchased from a pharmacy that is approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply.
 This means that for most covered drugs and supplies, you may buy your drug or supply from any covered retail pharmacy.
-However, for a select number of covered drugs and supplies, you may need to buy your drug or supply from certain covered pharmacies that specialize in treating specific diseases and that have been approved by Blue Cross and Blue Shield for payment for that specific covered drug or supply.
+However, for some specialty covered drugs and supplies, you may need to buy your drug or supply from covered pharmacies that specialize in treating specific diseases and that have been approved by Blue Cross and Blue Shield for payment for that specific covered drug or supply.
+For a list of these specialty drugs and supplies and where to buy them, you can call the Blue Cross and Blue Shield customer services office.
+Or, you can look on the internet Web site at www.bluecrossma.com.